Fleckism/SecurityPlus/2 Explaining Threat Actors and Threat Intelligence L2/Threat intelligence Sources 2B.md

 -   Reputational threat intelligence—lists of IP addresses and domains associated with malicious behavior, plus signatures of known file-based malware.
 -   Threat data—computer data that can correlate events observed on a customer's own networks and logs with known TTP and threat actor indicators.

-Threat data can be packaged as feeds that integrate with a **security information and event management (SIEM)** platform.
-These feeds are usually described as cyber threat intelligence (CTI) data.
+Threat data can be packaged as feeds that integrate with a **security information and event management ([[SIEM]])** platform.
+These feeds are usually described as cyber threat intelligence ([[CTI]]) data.
 The data on its own is not a complete security solution however.
 To produce actionable intelligence, the threat data must be correlated with observed data from customer networks.
-This type of analysis is often powered by artificial intelligence (AI) features of the SIEM.
+This type of analysis is often powered by artificial intelligence (AI) features of the [[SIEM]].

 Threat intelligence platforms and feeds are supplied as one of four different commercial models:

--   Closed/proprietary—the threat research and CTI data is made available as a paid subscription to a commercial threat intelligence platform.
+-   Closed/proprietary—the threat research and [[CTI]] data is made available as a paid subscription to a commercial threat intelligence platform.
 The security solution provider will also make the most valuable research available early to platform subscribers in the form of blogs, white papers, and webinars.
 Some examples of such platforms include:
 -   IBM X-Force Exchange ([exchange.xforce.ibmcloud.com](https://exchange.xforce.ibmcloud.com/))
 -   FireEye ([fireeye.com/solutions/cyber-threat-intelligence/threat-intelligence-subscriptions.html](https://www.fireeye.com/mandiant/threat-intelligence/threat-intelligence-subscriptions.html))
 -   Recorded Future ([recordedfuture.com/solutions/threat-intelligence-feeds](https://www.recordedfuture.com/solutions/threat-intelligence-feeds/))